-Born and bred in Yorkshire, Roger Burnley grew up in Dewsbury before attending Bournemouth University and obtaining a 1st in geography.
-He began his retail career as a graduate at B&Q, where he progressed quickly and held a number of roles across retail management, buying and logistics.
+Born and bred in Yorkshire, Roger Burnley, 52, grew up in Dewsbury before attending Bournemouth University and obtaining a 1st in geography.
+He began his retail career as a graduate at B&Q in 1987, where he progressed quickly and held a number of roles across retail management, buying and logistics.
 In 1996 he moved to Asda as Director of Supply.

-When Walmart bought Asda is 1999 Roger played an instrumental role within the senior integration team, splitting his time between the UK and Arkansas.
+When Walmart bought Asda in 1999 Roger played an instrumental role within the senior integration team, splitting his time between the UK and Arkansas.

 He then moved to Matalan as its Supply Chain Director, before being appointed Supply Chain Director at Sainsbury's in 2006.
 Roger spent the next ten years holding a number of board positions within the supermarket including; Retail and Logistics Director, Managing Director of General Merchandise, Clothing and Logistics, and latterly, its Retail and Operations Director.